 And if you don’t feel like you have anyone in your life that you can trust, you can contact me and let me know.
 Communicating the words and speaking the truth is the first step to saving yourself.
 Do yourself a kindness, and speak your truth today.

-My weight-loss journey & how it can help you on yours
+My weight-loss journey & how it can help you overcome Binge Eating Disorder

 I got free.
 Your life can be that way too.